chinchalinchin/terraform-eks-cluster/docs/source/QUICKSTART.md

 ## Remote Access

 The **EKS** cluster is deployed into private subnets within the VPC without a public endpoint, therefore it is not publicly accessible.
-An **EC2** bastion host gets deployed into a public subnet within the VPC where the **EKS** cluster is running if ther **Terraform** variable `production` is set to `true`; This will allow the cluster admin to SSH access to the cluster.
+In order to communicate with the cluster, an **EC2** bastion host gets deployed into a public subnet within the VPC where the **EKS** cluster is running; This will allow the cluster admin to SSH into the bastion host to manage the cluster.

 The bastion host instance has a role attached to it through its [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) that allows it to make authenticated API calls to the cluster, allowing commands like `kubectl` and `helm` to be run against the cluster.

-In order to do so, you will need to remote into the aforementioned **EC2** bastion host that gets deployed as part of the module.
-In order to secure access to the **EC2**, the procedures below detail how to setup the key-pair in the **EC2** key ring and then use that key to SSH into it.
-In addition, this key is used for SSH access to the pods as well.
+You will need to remote into the bastion host that gets deployed as part of the module in order to manage the cluster, if `production` is set to `true`.
+The next few sections detail how to setup an SSH key prior to deploying the **Terraform** modules.

-**NOTE**: If `production` is set to `false`, the bastion host is _not_ deployed; instead public access is enabled to the **EKS k8s**  API.
+**NOTE**: If `production` is set to `false`, then SSH'ing into the bastion host is not neccessary, as public access is enabled to the **EKS k8s**  API in development mode.
+However, the bastion host still sits behind a security group with stringent ingress conditions.
 In this case, you must ensure `source_ips` includes any IPs that will need access to the API, as all traffic to the cluster from outside of the VPC is restricted to this whitelist.

 ### Generate SSH Key Pair